ansible-collections/amazon.aws/README.md

 Version 3.0.0 of this collection supports `boto3 >= 1.16.0` and `botocore >= 1.19.0`

-Support for the original AWS SDK `boto` has been deprecated and the module_utils library code to support it will be removed in release 4.0.0.
+All support for the original AWS SDK `boto` was removed in release 4.0.0.

 ## Included content